 - Description – a tick here will turn on the description in the list.
 It doesn’t change how the description shows in the details area.

 - Manufacturer – check this box so you can see the manufacturer name in the tasks/parts list

-The Parts List works similarly to the Task List, except that it shows … um … parts!
+The Parts List works similarly to the Task List, except it shows … um … parts!
 The list of parts is controlled by the Filters & Sort & Display Options button available on the Task List tab, and if a filter is in use, it will be displayed at the top of the Parts List.

 The Print Parts List button opens the print dialogue on your computer so you can print a physical, paper copy of the list of parts.
-This is for folks who prefer to have a paper listing of all parts instead of opening the phone app. – New in 10.0208
+This report is for folks who prefer to have a paper listing of all parts instead of opening the phone app. – New in 10.0208

 Each part shows the:

 - Item Name – which comes from the Item Master

 - Required By – this is the date that the part is required to be installed.
 This date comes from the Sales Order “required by date” entered by the Project Manager or Salesperson.

 - Location – what room or location in the Project will the part be installed

 - Sold – how many of these parts have been sold